kanishka-linux/vinanti/README.md

 * Similar api is for PUT, DELETE, PATCH and OPTIONS

-* Some other parameters which can be passed to get, post, head and other http request functions:
+* Some other parameters which can be passed to http request functions or can be used during initialization:

         * session = True/False # Maintain session cookies between requests.
                                # This option will automatically handle setting